SHARE OF MODEL: THE METRIC THAT REPLACES SEO RANKINGS

 The Princeton GEO-bench study tested which content modifications increase AI visibility.
 The results were decisive, and they do not match what most SEO agencies recommend.

-Embedded statistics increase AI citations by 41%.
+Embedded statistics increase AI citations.
 AI models performing retrieval-augmented generation (RAG) actively seek high-entropy data: specific numbers, percentages, benchmarks, and proprietary data points.
 A page that says "our products are high quality" gets ignored.
-A page that says "our hydraulic cylinders maintain 4,500 PSI at 200,000 cycles with a 0.02% failure rate" gets cited.
-The AI needs something concrete to extract.
+A page that gives concrete, verifiable figures gives the AI something to extract and cite.
+Content with recent statistics and credible outbound citations is meaningfully more likely to be selected in AI Overviews.

-Attributed expert quotations increase citations by 28%.
+Attributed expert quotations increase citations.
 AI systems recognize quoted material from identified experts as established opinion worth referencing.
 A quote from your VP of Engineering about tolerance specifications carries more weight than a paragraph of unsigned marketing copy.
-The attribution matters.
-Unattributed quotes have roughly half the effect.
+The attribution is what matters.

-BLUF (Bottom Line Up Front) architecture matters.
-AI models extract from the first 40 to 60 words of a content block.
+Lead-with-the-answer architecture matters.
+AI models extract from the opening of a content block and favor self-contained passages that fully answer one question.
 If your page opens with a company history paragraph before getting to the answer, the AI pulls the history, not the answer.
 Lead with a direct, declarative statement.
 Put the narrative after.

 Entity stacking builds consensus.
 AI models cross-reference multiple sources before making a recommendation.
-Wikipedia accounts for 22% of LLM training data and 48% of ChatGPT's top citations.
-Reddit accounts for 46.7% of Perplexity citations.
-Having consistent information about your company across Wikipedia, Reddit, Wikidata, Crunchbase, and industry directories creates the multi-source consensus that AI models need before they will recommend you.
+Wikipedia still accounts for 26 to 48% of ChatGPT's top citations.
+Reddit is now the most-cited domain across all major AI engines, at roughly 40% citation frequency.
+LinkedIn rose to #2 overall and #1 for professional queries, with citation frequency doubling between November 2025 and February 2026, and YouTube is the single most-cited domain by share.
+Consistent information about your company across those surfaces, plus Wikidata, Crunchbase, and industry directories, creates the multi-source consensus AI models need before they will recommend you.
+Each engine weights these sources differently.

 Authoritative outbound links paradoxically increase your own citations.
 Linking to credible third-party sources (academic papers, government data, industry standards organizations) signals that your content is well-researched.
 AI models treat content with authoritative citations as more trustworthy and more citable.